Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Understanding Memory Loss

 Forgetfulness can be stressful for both patients and families.
-Some memory changes occur with normal aging, but repeated questions, getting lost, personality change, poor judgment, difficulty managing medicines or money, and daily-function problems should be evaluated.
+Some memory changes may occur with normal aging, but repeated questions, getting lost, personality changes, poor judgment, difficulty managing medicines or money, and problems with daily functioning should be evaluated.

-Memory symptoms can come from dementia, mild cognitive impairment, depression, anxiety, poor sleep, sleep apnea, B12 deficiency, thyroid disease, medication effects, stroke, alcohol use, infection, dehydration, or other medical conditions.
+Memory symptoms can result from dementia, mild cognitive impairment, depression, anxiety, poor sleep, sleep apnea, vitamin B12 deficiency, thyroid disease, medication effects, stroke, alcohol use, infection, dehydration, or other medical conditions.

 At JHN, memory concerns are evaluated through a neurological, medical, sleep, and mood lens.
-The goal is not to label the patient quickly; the goal is to understand the cause and protect function, safety, and dignity.
+The goal is not to label the patient quickly.
+The goal is to understand the cause and protect function, safety, independence, and dignity through a structured Memory Loss & Dementia Evaluation in Gurgaon.

 Quick Check: When Should Memory Be Evaluated?